ramanathanrv/test-dc/docs/javascript.md

 **Checkout using Javascript**

+This mode of integration is alternative to iFrame based integration.
+While the iFrame based integration lets you easily get to the market, javascript based integration gives you the ultimate flexibility to define the checkout experience for your customer.

 ### Create order

 To collect payment from a customer, you first need to create an `order` with Juspay.
 Order encapsulates all the information that is required for a payment.
 An `order` object to Juspay is similar to what a "shopping_cart" to an e­-commerce website is.